In the Beginning...

 2018 was a year of discovery – magical, but with a huge learning curve for sure!
-My idea for the ruanas came to me last February (2018) on a visit to NYC to join my husband on a business trip.
+My idea for the ruanas came to me in February (2018) on a visit to NYC .
 I packed a couple of the wraps I liked to wear; basic and cozy to cover up my insecurities, but still look cute in boots.
-They were probably from the Nordstrom Rack or Walmart.
+They were probably from the Nordstrom Rack or Kohls - the same ones everybody had.
 I was comfortable enough in Central Park, not overly warm in the Metropolitan Museum, but I looked really frumpy in the photos.
 Here we are visiting all these iconic places, and I look like a blob in a blanket!
 Anyone who has ever met me, knows I can’t have this.
-Why bother with hair, nails, lashes & waxing, if you still feel frumpy!
+Why bother with hair, nails, lashes & waxing, if you still feel frumpy in what you wear!

-Something we always do – every trip to NYC – is have dinner in Little Italy, which starts in the next block over from China Town.
+Something we always do – every trip to NYC – is have dinner in Little Italy, which starts on Mulberry Street, one block over from China Town.
 How can anyone pass up a little sidewalk souvenir shopping before dinner?
-Of course, when I saw the vast array of pashmina scarves in glorious colors, I started to look for a pashmina ruana.
+Of course, when I saw the vast array of pashmina scarves in glorious colors, I started to look for a pashmina ruana to replace my frumpy ones.
 There were NONE.
 The closest thing to a wrap were cheap, ugly shawls trimmed in fake fur.
 I was disappointed, but bought a few scarves anyway.
 Fast forward to the flight home, and I hate flying so I’m fidgeting, playing with one of the beautiful scarves from China Town.
-Apparently a gift from the Goddess, it dawns on me that I should have bought two of the same and MADE my own ruana.
-In all my days of shopping for wraps, I had never seen a paisley pashmina ruana, but this lady has skills!
-I would never be in a frumpy wrap again.
+In a gift from the Goddess, it dawns on me that I should have bought two of the same and MADE my own ruana.
+In all my days of shopping for wraps, I've never seen a paisley pashmina ruana; however, this lady has skills, and I would never wear an ugly wrap again.